What’s changing with the new radio television fee?

 How much does the new licence fee cost?

 The annual fee will be CHF365 ($366) for each private household in Switzerland, down from CHF451.
 Businesses will pay between CHF365 and CH35,590 depending on their annual turnover.
 Companies with a turnover below CHF500,000 are exempt.
-It no longer depends whether radio or television sets are installed.
+It no longer depends on whether radio or television sets are installed.

 Who is also exempt from the fee?

-Households with people who receive old age pension or disability insurance benefits.
+Households with people who receive old-age pension or disability insurance benefits.
 Or people who live in nursing and old people’s homes, hostels, boarding schools and penal institutions.
 Foreign diplomats are also exempt as well as households in Switzerland with no possibility of receiving radio and television programmes.

 What about holiday homes or branch offices?